KeMezz/nadoharu-standalone/README.md

 ## 🫧 Introductions

 Next.js standalone version of NDHR Project.
-NDHR is the social network micro blog service.
+NDHR is social network micro blog service.

 You can see an original project here: https://github.com/GuitarCoders/front